-- 4.1 The GLAA adopts a proportionate approach when applying the licensing standards.
-The GLAA is concerned with identifying the more persistent and systematic exploitation of workers rather than concentrating on isolated non-compliances, unless such a non-compliance is "critical" in its own right. - 4.2 The GLAA will work closely with other government departments and agencies and exchange information through legal gateways.
-This forms part of the licensing process and assessment of compliance with the standards. - 4.3 Compliance with the licensing standards is assessed, where necessary, through inspections of applicants and licence holders.

-- 4.4 During an inspection, the applicant or licence holder may be asked to give details of contracts with clients.
-The inspection may include visiting your client to check the place of work.
+- HMRC for breaches of Standard 2.1 concerning payment of tax - the National Minimum Wage team at HMRC for breaches of Standard 2.2, 3.3 and 7.1 concerning non-compliance against the NMW and / or the NLW or the relevant Agricultural Wages team - the Police where there is suspected criminality - Local Authorities for serious breaches of Standard 4.1 and 4.2 concerning worker accommodation - Information Commissioner's Officer for breaches of Licensing Standard 5.5 - the Health and Safety Executive for serious breaches of Standards 6.1 6.3, and - the Insolvency Service where there are grounds for a potential director disqualification. - 4.4 The GLAA will work closely with other government departments and agencies and exchange information through legal gateways.
+This forms part of the licensing process and assessment of compliance with the standards. - 4.5 Compliance with the licensing standards is assessed, where necessary, through inspections of applicants and licence holders. - 4.6 During an inspection, the applicant or licence holder may be asked to give details of contracts with clients.
+The inspection may include visiting your clients to check the place of work.
 The GLAA may also interview workers.
-The inspection will proceed based on the workers' responses and any other relevant factors. - 4.5 The applicant or licence holder may be asked to provide documentary evidence (such as written terms and conditions with workers and clients, contracts, wage books etc) to demonstrate compliance with the licensing standards.
-Where an applicant is inspected and they are already operating in non-GLAA regulated sectors, the Authority may seek the applicant's agreement to inspect those activities. - 4.6 A new business will be expected to show that it has systems in place that demonstrate its ability to comply with the standards. - 4.7 The information collected during an inspection will assist the GLAA in determining whether a licence should be granted or refused for an application or revoked for an existing licence holder. - 4.8 The inspection will test the relevant licensing standards, which will result in an overall score.
+The inspection will proceed based on the workers' responses and any other relevant factors. - 4.7 The applicant or licence holder may be asked to provide documentary evidence (such as written terms and conditions with workers and clients, contracts, wage records etc) to demonstrate compliance with the licensing standards.
+Where an applicant is inspected and they are already operating in non-GLAA regulated sectors, the Authority may seek the applicant's agreement to inspect those activities. - 4.8 A new business will be expected to show that it has systems in place that demonstrate its ability to comply with the standards. - 4.9 The information collected during an inspection will assist the GLAA in determining whether a licence should be granted or refused for an application or revoked for an existing licence holder. - 4.10 The inspection will test the relevant licensing standards, which will result in an overall score.
 Each standard has an associated score.
-Standards designated as "critical" are worth 30 points.
-All other standards are worth 8 points, except licensing standard 1.4 which can score up to 16 points.
+Standards designated as 'critical' are worth 30 points.
+All other standards are worth 8 points, except licensing standard 1.4 which can score up to 16 points and Licensing Standard 2.5 which can score 8 or 30 points depending on the breach.
 There are three possible outcomes: